cardillan/mindcode/doc/syntax/optimizations/BOOLEAN-OPTIMIZATION.markdown

 print :c
 ```

-Even when the assignments modify both variables used in the branch condition, or a simple single expression is used in one of the branches, the `select` optimization can compensate for that:
+Even when the assignments modify one or both variables used in the branch condition, or a simple single expression is used in one of the branches, the `select` optimization can compensate for that:

 ```Mindcode
 set target = 8;